Isona/Callies-PotD-Handbook/index.md

 - Arch Demon

 ### The Boss
 **TL;DR** Kite it around the edge.
-Places 2 puddles which inflict bleed, then summons orbs around edge and casts a knockback - get knocked into a spot without orbs.
+Places 2 puddles which inflict bleed, then summons orbs around edge and casts a knockback - get knocked into a spot without orbs

 This boss has a cycle where it will place 2 puddles which inflict bleed while you're standing in them, while this happens you should kite it around the outside of the room.